One Stop Shop

 A BSN number will be issued to you, after you successfully registered at the City Hall.
 If you visit the One Stop Shop in order to arrange City Hall registration, you'll receive the BSN number within a few weeks.

-After registration, you will receive a letter from City Hall with your BSN-number within four weeks.
+After registration, you will receive a letter from City Hall with your BSN-number within a few weeks.
 This letter will be sent to your Dutch address by postal mail.
 After registration, you must also change your postal address in Studielink.

-Still haven't heard anything after 1,5 months of waiting?
+Still haven't heard anything after six weeks of waiting?
 Contact the City Hall to get yourself informed about the status of your registration.

-If you are allowed to travel to the Netherlands without the entry sticker in your passport and your Dutch residence permit cannot be picked up yet, we will print the IND approval letter for you in advance and hand it to you at the registration desk of the One Stop Shop.
+If you are allowed to travel to the Netherlands without an entry sticker in your passport and your Dutch residence permit cannot be picked up yet, you can print the IND approval letter we sent you and bring it to the registration desk of the One Stop Shop.